New Year's resolution: Religious origins

 Around 2000 B.C., the Babylonians celebrated the New Year during a 12-day festival called Akitu (starting with the vernal equinox).
 This was the start of the farming season to plant crops, crown their king, and make promises to return borrowed farm equipment and pay their debts.

 The Babylonian New Year was adopted by the ancient Romans, as was the tradition of resolutions.
 The timing, however, eventually shifted with the Julian calendar in 46 B.C., which declared January 1st as the start of the new year and began each year by making promises to the god Janus, for whom the month of January is named.

 In the medieval era, the knights took the "peacock vow" at the end of the Christmas season each year to re-affirm their commitment to chivalry.

 At watchnight services, many Christians prepare for the year ahead by praying and making these resolutions.
 In Methodist Christianity, the liturgy used for the watchnight service for the New Year is the Covenant Renewal Service; in addition to being traditionally held on New Year's Eve, many churches offer the Covenant Renewal Service on both New Year's Eve and on the morning of New Year's Day.

 This tradition has many other religious parallels.
 During Judaism's New Year, Rosh Hashanah, through the High Holy Days and culminating in Yom Kippur (the Day of Atonement), one is to reflect upon one's wrongdoings over the year and both seek and offer forgiveness.
-People can act similarly during the Christian liturgical season of Lent, although the motive behind this holiday is more of sacrifice than of responsibility.
+People can act similarly during the Christianity liturgical season of Lent, although the motive behind this holiday is more of sacrifice than of responsibility.
 The concept, regardless of creed, is to reflect upon self-improvement annually.